The Coronavirus: The Mitigating Actions Employers Should Be Taking

 1. Be Informed

 The Centers for Disease Control and Prevention (CDC) regularly updates its website as more information becomes available about the 2019 coronavirus in the United States.
 This is the best source for current and accurate information for employers.
 The CDC has also developed a helpful factsheet to answer common questions about the 2019 coronavirus.
-Applicable state agencies (e.g., Maine CDC) are also good resources for information about the 2019 coronavirus and for preventive measures employers should take.
+Applicable state agencies (e.g., ME CDC) are also good resources for information about the 2019 coronavirus and for preventive measures employers should take.
 Finally, employers should regularly monitor the World Health Organization, as well as other reputable global, national, state and local public health agencies.

 2. Follow Any Existing Relevant Policies And Implement Communicable Illness Policy